boldbi/samples/Scenario Based Samples/Add Analysis Widget sample/README.md

-# Bold BI embedded-bi-adhoc Sample in .NET Core
+# Bold BI Add Analysis Widget Sample in .NET Core

 This project was created using ASP.NET Core 6.0.
 This application aims to demonstrate the available dashboard embedding actions create, edit, delete and listing the dashboard based on user permissions.